 This indicates that most non-profits have invested in key systems for efficient operations.
 A small number of respondents (those to the right of the benchmark) are moving towards digital transformation; some are quite close to the digital threshold.
 Two have moved into the digital nonprofit quadrant itself.

-The Sector DNA Benchmark is the average of all responding organization, located -22% of the way to the digital threshold.1 This close proximity to the threshold point indicates that the membership, as a whole, is ready to make the leap to “being digital”.
+The Sector DNA Benchmark is the average of all responding organization, located -22% of the way to the digital threshold.
+This close proximity to the threshold point indicates that the membership, as a whole, is ready to make the leap to being digital.
 With fundamentals established, NetHope members seem ready to take the next step.

 Read Full 2018 Sector Results and Insights

-Our experienced NetHope staff and member organizations, who provide critical thought leadership, propel the CDN.
+Our experienced NetHope staff and member organizations, who provide critical thought leadership, propel The Center.
 It is enriched by the unique talents, experience, and innovative drive of Jean-Louis (JL) Ecochard, NetHope's Chief Innovation Officer and former CIO of The Nature Conservancy, Fredrik Winsnes, the Director of the Center for the Digital Nonprofit, Gabriele Almon, CDN Program Manager, and Sandy Haviland, Haviland & Co.
 Investment Bankers.

 Help your organization begin its digital transformation journey by joining a community of forward-looking organizations now realizing the new opportunities, business models, partnerships, products, and services that are possible.